 Pinterest Group Boards

-The last tip I would like to talk about is joining Pinterest Boards.
+The last tip I would like to talk about is joining Pinterest Groups Boards.

-This is a great way for you to build engagement on your pins and reach a larger audience.
+Joining Pinterest groups is an excellent way to build engagement on your pins and reach a broader audience.

 Pinterest Group Boards are people who pin similar content to a single board.
 The pins that are published on Pinterest Group Boards will not only be seen by active contributors to the boards but also people searching for content that relates to the board.

 Take some time to find boards that are similar to what you write about.

 Note that every board is unique and will have different policies and rules.

 After you have found the perfect Pinterest Groups, ask to join.

-If you are excepted in the group, review their policies so you will not be in any violations.
+If you are excepted in the group, review their policies to not be in any violation.

 You will soon see after submitting a few pins your engagement will increase.